 Drive accessibility matters in case you plan to upgrade your hard drive or to replace a damaged hard drive.
 Many laptops available in the retail channels have the hard drives installed internally.
 This means that only an authorized technician will be able to open up the computer to either repair or replace a damaged hard drive.
 This generally isn't a problem for many people, but in a corporate environment it can cause increased down time for a worker.
-Laptops that have drive bays that are accessible or swappable have the advantage of easy and quick access for upgrade or replacements.
+Laptops that have drive bays that are accessible or swappable have the advantage of easy and quick access for upgrades or replacements.

 Solid State Drives

-Solid state drives are now starting to replace hard drives in some laptops especially the new ultrabooks.
+Solid state drives are now starting to replace hard drives in more laptops especially the new ultrabooks.
 These use a set of flash memory chips rather than a magnetic platter to store the data.
 They provide faster data access, low power consumption and higher reliability.
 The downside is that they store much less data and cost much more than a traditional hard drive.
-A typical laptop equipped with a solid state drive will have anywhere from 64GB to 256GB of storage space although there are some available with more than 500GB but they are prohibitively expensive.
+A typical laptop equipped with a solid state drive will have anywhere from 64GB to 512GB of storage space although there are some available with more than 500GB but they are prohibitively expensive.

 For more information on solid state drives in computes, check out my Buyer's Guide to Solid State Drives.